Buying solar panels for your home

 Microinverters

 If shading is an issue at your property, or you want a multi-orientation installation, you should strongly consider microinverters or power optimisers.
 A typical string inverter will shut down if one panel in a series stops generating power, whereas microinverters allow each module to operate independently.
-Microinverters are more efficient, but also more expensive, and you can expect to pay around 15 – 20% more for the system.

 The installation of your solar power system is the most important step in the process.
 Finding and selecting a reputable installer company is critical to the safety and ongoing performance of your system.
-We recommend getting several quotes from installer companies before committing to a purchase.
-All suppliers you approach should be fully accredited by the Clean Energy Council.

 Quality of the installation

-The quality of the solar installation is also of great importance.
-Installing a solar system is not as simple as connecting a new TV.
+The quality of the solar installation is essential to the performance of your system.
+Installing a solar panels is not as simple as connecting a new TV.
 Installation involves connecting a live power plant to your roof that is expected to perform without fail for 25 years.
-The Clean Energy Regulator carries out routine inspections of solar installations; their recent report reveals that 25.82% of systems inspected were substandard.

 Safety